dodoantti/saunameter/README.md

 ### Libraries
 Code was succesfully compiled and tested with following libraries:

-ThingSpeak (by MathWorks), Version 1.3.3.
+ThingSpeak (by MathWorks), Version 1.3.3

-DallasTemperature (by Miles Burton, Tim Newsome, Guil Barros, Rob Tillaart), Version 3.8.0 OneWire (by Jim Studt, Tom Pollard, and multiple more contributers), Version 2.3.4
+DallasTemperature (by Miles Burton, Tim Newsome, Guil Barros, Rob Tillaart), Version 3.8.0

+OneWire (by Jim Studt, Tom Pollard, and multiple more contributers), Version 2.3.4

+ESP8266 support to Arduino IDE was achieved by installing ESP8266 Arduino Addon.
+Instructions for installing the support can be found at https://learn.sparkfun.com/tutorials/esp8266-thing-hookup-guide/installing-the-esp8266-arduino-addon .

 ### Hardware